Loule95450/datagouv-mcp/README.md

-Model Context Protocol (MCP) for interacting with data.gouv.fr datasets and resources via LLM chatbots, built using the [the official Python SDK for MCP servers and clients](https://github.com/modelcontextprotocol/python-sdk) and the Streamable HTTP transport protocol.
+Model Context Protocol (MCP) server for interacting with data.gouv.fr datasets and resources via LLM chatbots, built using the [the official Python SDK for MCP servers and clients](https://github.com/modelcontextprotocol/python-sdk) and the Streamable HTTP transport protocol.

 ## I don't understand.
 What is this?